marcsoftware/versa2-clockface/readme.md

 ![alt text](snapshot.png/ "snapshot")

-## how to run or side-load on actual device
+## how to run or side-load on an actual device

 1. go to studio.fitbit.com
 2. drag and drop the code into the side panel